 Lenders are usually prepared to offer mortgages to skilled foreign workers that meet the borrowing criteria however there are additional risks involved due to the uncertainty, such as whether a foreign national will remain within the UK for the full mortgage term.

-The main differences for a foreign national mortgage compared with a standard mortgage is the application criteria, which will be discussed later in this guide.
+The main difference for a foreign national mortgage compared with a standard mortgage is the application criteria, which will be discussed later in this guide.

 However, if approved, the mortgage is like any other standard mortgage such as the choice between fixed and variable interest rates and the process will follow the standard application process.